Jarichi/Mysteries-of-Rankhra/World Notes/Deities/Concepts/concept of change.md

 - the inhabitants all have wild magic in some form
 - the city/temple/forest/etc. itself is a giant maze where the corridors change alot
 - the citizens are mostly changelings and shifters.
 Other creatures know the disguise self spell

+The concept is a person.
+This changes everytime :3